Reinhard-Pilz-Dynatrace/2025-Mrofrep/_lab_guides_/content/02_tracing/04_house_cleaning/index.md

 ### 📌 Your Tasks

 The developer who was in charge of adding OpenTelemetry Spans to the Frontend Server was a bit overzealous.
-If you take a detailed look at the `/place-order` traces, you'll notice that they contain spans named `persist-purchace-confirmation-#` - in an unnecessarily high amount.
+If you take a detailed look at the `/place-order` traces, you'll notice that they contain spans named `persist-purchade-confirmation-#` - in an unnecessarily high amount.

 In your Dynatrace Environment navigate to `Settings Classic > Server-side service monitoring`.
-Find a way to exclude all the spans that start with the name `persist-purchace-confirmation-` from getting captured by Dynatrace.
+Find a way to exclude all the spans that start with the name `persist-purchase-confirmation-` from getting captured by Dynatrace.

 > 💡 **Note:** This feature requires OneAgent Fullstack to be present.
 It doesn't apply to traces ingested via OTLP.